pmpk20/WinterPaper/README.md

   - For the full survey data please see: https://data.kent.ac.uk/480/
 - If all the CEoutput isn't here, it is at the above official repo.
 - We did loads of additional analysis which isn't here but ask me for it
+- Using specialist and High-Performance Computing systems provided by Information Services at the University of Kent.
+Using RStudio and Apollo (Hess and Palma, 2019).
+- This work was funded by the European Research Council (ERC) through the Horizon 2020 Research and Innovation Programme (Consolidator Grant no. 726104).
+- Ethical approval for the data collection was granted by the School of Anthropology and Conservation Research Ethics Committee, University of Kent (Ref: 009-ST-19).

 ------------------------------
 ##### Folders: